codingmak/Assessment/README.md

 1. Make sure that you have aws-cli installed.

-The key used is called “Assessment”
-This will be used so that Terraform may ssh into the instance and run an update on the word press server.

 2. Configure your aws settings in your ~/.aws/credentials with the Access Id Key and Secret Key

 3. Run command to initialize in directory: